seam-project-studios/osiris-ojs/readme.md

 # Osiris and OJS

 ## OJS is an asynchronous Javascript template engine [src](https://github.com/seam-project-studios/osiris-ojs/blob/master/ojs.js)
 Designed to build static sites or be used with express using simple template syntax that supports native JS within templates.
-Written from the ground up to achieve full async/await abilities.
+Written from the ground up to achieve full [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) abilities.

-OJS only provides a `print` function and it must be called with `await` as the writableStream may have closed or be buffering.
+OJS provides a `print` function and it must be called with `await` as the writableStream may have closed or be buffering.
 This allows for low memory and cpu usage and high throughput from a single thread.

 ## Installation
 `npm i --save osiris-ojs`